Jim McDaniels

 James Ronald McDaniels (April 2, 1948 – September 6, 2017) was an American professional basketball player.
-McDaniels played collegiately for Western Kentucky University and was the No. 1 overall pick in the 1971 American Basketball Association Draft.
-McDaniels was an ABA All-Star.
+He played collegiately for Western Kentucky University and was the number one overall pick in the 1971 American Basketball Association Draft.
+McDaniels played as an ABA All-Star in 1972.

-High School & College career
+High school and college careers

 A 6'11" power forward/center, McDaniels averaged nearly 40 points per game as a senior at Allen County High School in Scottsville, Kentucky.
+In 1967, he was honored as Kentucky Mr. Basketball.
 From 1967 to 1971, he played at Western Kentucky University, leading his team to a third-place finish in the 1971 NCAA Men's Division I Basketball Tournament.
 (The NCAA later voided Western Kentucky's participation in the tournament, accusing McDaniels of signing with an agent while still in college.)
 He also set WKU school records with 2,238 career points (now tied with Courtney Lee) and 1,118 career rebounds.

+McDaniels' Western Kentucky University jersey, #44, was retired by his alma mater in January 2000.

 Professional career

+Citing "informed sources", Jet magazine reported in February 1971 that, in an era where the American Basketball Association (ABA) was conducting a secret draft, "McDaniels was drafted by the [ABA's] Utah Stars".
+Other sources indicate that McDaniels was, rather, the number one overall draft pick of the Dallas Chaparrals in the 1971 American Basketball Association Draft, and was drafted by the Seattle SuperSonics in the second round of the 1971 NBA draft.

-McDaniels was drafted by the Seattle SuperSonics in the second round of the 1971 NBA draft and No. 1 overall by the Dallas Chaparrals in the 1971 American Basketball Association Draft, but he began his professional career with the Carolina Cougars of the American Basketball Association, who offered him a $1.35 million contract to be paid over 25 years.
-Reportedly, the Cougars first approached McDaniels during November 1970, while he was still playing for Western Kentucky.
-McDaniels averaged 26.8 points and 14 rebounds in 58 games with the Cougars during the 1971–72 season and scored 24 points and grabbed 11 rebounds in the 1972 ABA All-Star Game.
-However, he feuded with the Cougars while trying to renegotiate his contract – he wanted his salary to be spread over 15 years, rather than 25 – and near the end of his rookie season he decided to leave the Cougars for the SuperSonics.
+In any case, McDaniels began his professional career with the Carolina Cougars of the American Basketball Association, who offered him a $1.35 million contract to be paid over 25 years; the Cougars are reported to have first approached McDaniels during November 1970, while he was still playing for Western Kentucky.
+McDaniels averaged 26.8 points and 14 rebounds in 58 games with the Cougars during the 1971–72 season, and scored 24 points and grabbed 11 rebounds in the 1972 ABA All-Star Game.

+However, he parted ways with the Cougars after trying to renegotiate his contract; according to a lawsuit filed by the Cougars (as reported by The New York Times), McDaniels had asked that his salary be spread over 15 rather than 25 years, and that he be given "an additional $50,000 for aggravation".
+In a report from Seattle, carried by the Associated Press (AP), it was announced that the SuperSonics had signed McDaniels on February 17 (1972), that is, near the end of his rookie season; a Cougars' spokesman commented that "he 'wouldn't be too surprised if [the Cougars yet] remedied the situation'".